stivcen01/NesCat1.0_ESP32/README.md

 # NesCat1.0_ESP32
-Due to increased popularity of NesCat 0.5 project, I remaster old version of NESCAT 1.0 (NCAT) project (this is deprecated version).
+Due to increased popularity of NesCat 0.5 project, I remastered old version of NESCAT 1.0 (NCAT) project (this is deprecated version).
 This is experimental version and nothing is guaranteed.

 <img src="https://user-images.githubusercontent.com/52428568/150863890-fe39ea11-f674-41f2-a46e-0e0826055f39.png" width="40%" height="40%">